mohamadkhalaily/Custom-Memory-Allocator/README.md

 # Custom Memory Allocator (malloc, free, calloc, realloc)

-A simplified custom implementation of memory allocation functions in C, developed as part of an academic operating systems course.
+A simplified custom implementation of memory allocation functions in c++, developed as part of an academic operating systems course.

 ## Overview